panoptic-labs/docs/docs/subgraph/schema.md

 ### PoolDayData

- Data accumulated and condensed into day stats for each pool
+ Data accumulated and condensed into day stats for each pool.
+If no Pool events are emitted on a given day, there will be a missing PoolDayData for that day.

 <table>
 <thead>